-- To promote regular school attendance of children in schools across the Authority, and to work towards breaking the cycle of poor attendance, reduced attainment, and social disadvantage. - To help schools in their work to reduce overall and persistent pupil absence.
-This involves working with school staff, parents / carers, children, and various partner agencies to develop and implement practices which can help raise and sustain individual pupils' attendance levels. - > To carry out statutory duties in relation to the enforcement of school attendance. - To carry out statutory duties in respect of the identification and tracking of children known to be, or at risk of becoming, missing from education (CME).
+- To promote regular school attendance of children in schools across the Authority, and to work towards breaking the cycle of poor attendance, reduced attainment, and social disadvantage. - To meet, at least termly, with attendance staff within school. - To help schools in their work to reduce overall and persistent pupil absence.
+This involves working with school staff, parents / carers, children, and various partner agencies to develop and implement practices which can help raise and sustain individual pupils' attendance levels. - To carry out statutory duties in relation to the enforcement of school attendance. - To carry out statutory duties in respect of the identification and tracking of children known to be, or at risk of becoming, missing from education (CME).